suhock/php-dependency-injection/README.md

 useful to inject the container into the part of your application that invokes those entry points (e.g. a router).
 There is nothing to add for this:
-`ContainerInterface` auto-binds to the current resolution root, so a router resolved from the container receives the container itself — see [Scopes](#scopes) for the full auto-binding rules, including what a router resolved from a scope receives instead.
+`ContainerInterface` auto-binds to the current resolution root, so a router resolved from the container receives the container itself.
+See [Scopes](#scopes) for the full auto-binding rules, including what a router resolved from a scope receives instead.